microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 If the spell is successfully cast it immediately takes effect, unless the spell states that the target may make a specific save against the spell's effects.
 For example, a spell that forms spikes that protrude from the ground may allow the target to make a DEX save to try and escape the spell.

-Casting a spell of any kind costs Hit Points, regardless of the outcome.
+Casting a spell of any kind costs Magic Points, regardless of the outcome.
 The cost is equal to the level of the spell being cast.
-For example, a 2nd level spell will cost the caster 2 HP.
+For example, a 2nd level spell will cost the caster 2 MP.

-A spellcaster may cast spells without expending HP by casting the spell over a duration of 10 minutes for each HP that would be otherwise be expended.
-Casting a spell over time cannot be done in combat, and cannot be used to partially lower the HP cost of a spell.
+A spellcaster may cast spells without expending MP by casting the spell over a duration of 10 minutes for each MP that would be otherwise be expended.
+Casting a spell over time cannot be done in combat, and cannot be used to partially lower the MP cost of a spell.
 Casting a spell over time does not escape arcane/divine influence.

 Once a spellcaster has cast a spell in an encounter, they enter a state called "arcane (or divine) influence".
 While in this state, their HP *cannot* be healed normally until they have a short rest.
 Healing spells cast on an injured caster under arcane/divine influence only heal ¼ of the given amount.
 Spellcasters automatically exit their influenced state after 1 hour of rest.

 There is no need to memorize spells in advance.
 Just because a character can cast any spell, doesn't mean that they should.
 Choose spells that suit the character.

 Starting at 1st level, select one "signature" spell per spell level that the character prefers to use over any other.
-These spells are easier to cast due to familiarity, costing 2 HP less to use.
-Spells that do damage to a target (e.g. _Magic Missile_, _Produce Flame_) always cost at least 1 HP to cast, even if they are a signature spell.
+These spells are easier to cast due to familiarity, costing 2 MP less to use.
+Spells that do damage to a target (e.g. _Magic Missile_, _Produce Flame_) always cost at least 1 MP to cast, even if they are a signature spell.

 ### Casting Metamagic